 I participate in Dressember because I believe every day actions can add up.
-It’s one thing to say you care about injustice and it’s another thing to do something.
+It’s one thing to say you care about injustice, and it’s another thing to do something.
 I’m by no means perfect and have many ways I can improve.
 But, to me, Dressember is one way to raise awareness about the injustice of human trafficking and raise money to fuel the agencies working tirelessly to end it.
-This will be my 4th time participating in Dressember (I think!) — it will be an interesting challenge being in Europe for the winter!

 There are lots of ways to get involved!
 You can go all out and fundraise on your own, donate to a campaign, or shop ethically.
 Here are a few ideas:

 - Commit to wearing dresses for the month!
-Or a tie/bow tie if you are a dude 😉
+Or a tie/bow tie if you prefer it.

-- If you decide to wear dresses, create a page and join my Dressember team here.
+- If you decide to wear dresses, create a page and join my Dressember team.

-- Donate to Dressember (preferably me or one of my teammates campaigns, naturally 😉 — DONATE HERE.
+- Donate to Dressember (ideally me or one of my teammates campaigns, naturally 😉 — DONATE HERE.

 - Buy ethically sourced clothing!
 Dressember has partnered with Elegantees, a company that creates ethically sourced clothing.
 Consider buy a piece or two to start changing your shopping habits.

 We’ve love for you to join us this year!
 And please consider donating here 🙂